wp-plugins/responsive-vector-maps/readme.txt

 6. The result... finally!
 We see a widget sidebar and a content map ( Notice we used two different shortcode/ID for Italy map )

 == Changelog ==

+= 1.2 =
+Release on 05/09/2014
+Fix Polish map not saving region links
+Added Europe and World map !
+Use of WP default color picker for map setting

 = 1.1 =
 Fix Sweden map not displaying : release on 28/07/2014